Chart Color Schemes

 Karabar has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects likely to affect this region.
-Notable projects are the Queanbeyan Sewage Treatment Plant Upgrade, Yass Road upgrade, Bungendore Road and Ellerton Drive Intersection Upgrade, and the Queanbeyan Regional Integrated Transport Plan.
-The following list details those most relevant.
+AreaSearch identified five projects likely affecting the region.
+Key projects are the Queanbeyan Sewage Treatment Plant Upgrade, Yass Road and Bungendore Road Intersection Upgrade, Ellerton Drive Intersection Upgrade, and the Queanbeyan Regional Integrated Transport Plan.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.